themantalope/emailtasker/README.md

 optional arguments:
   -h, --help            show this help message and exit -c CONFIG, --config CONFIG
-                        A python configuration file with the following fields:
+                        A python configuration file (.ini) with the following fields/format: